cocstudentcouncil/Constitution/constitution.md

 ## Section 4.
 Quorum:
 Quorum of the membership shall be 30 student members.

+## Section 5.
+Meeting Agenda:
+The agenda for each Town Hall meetings will be set prior to the beginning of each meeting and posted publicly.
+At the beginning of Town Hall meetings there will be an open forum where members may make motions to add agenda items to the agenda.
+Additionally, members may make these motions in absentia by sending their motions to the secretary via email before the beginning of the meeting.
+In this case, the secretary will make the motions on behalf of the absent members.
+The motions must be seconded by another member to be added to the agenda.

 # Article IX: Finances

  Student Council shall not have any dues.